xdubbers/ATD/README.md

-# ATD
+# XSTREAM DUBBER
 Hey there!?
-I'm ATD, I can help you manage your groups. 😉
+I'm XSTREAM DUBBER, Please Let Me Know How Can I Help You. 😉